libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step1.rst

-   For interactive use, it is convenient to import everything from the entire `quippy` package with ``from qlab import *`` as described above.
+   For interactive use, it is convenient to import everything from the entire `quippy` package with ``from qlab import *`` as described in the :ref:`practical` section.
 We chose not to do that in these scripts to make it clear where each function we are using is defined, and to make it easier to look them up in the online documentation.

 .. _parameters: